MicrosoftDocs/kaizala-docs/K2T Documentation.md

 		transform-kaizala-package -k C:\Users\Contoso\Attendence\attendence.zip -a C:\Users\Contoso\Attendence -t C:\Users\Contoso\Attendence --dn Contoso --dw https://www.contoso.com –dp https://www.contoso.com/privacy --dt https://www.contoso.com/terms

-5. Once executed, the user will be asked to validate their Azure AD credentials for the conversion of Kaizala action package to the Teams app zip file.
+5. After the commands are run successfully, the user will be asked to validate their Azure AD credentials for the conversion of Kaizala action package to the Teams app zip file.
 5. An Azure AD custom app and bot are programmatically created in your tenant to power the converted app in Teams.
 6. The converted Teams App file is available at the path provided in the parameter `-t <TeamsAppDownloadPath>` in the above command.
 The user can sideload the app on Teams by following the steps mentioned here.
 7. To modify the existing package, update the downloaded action package available at path `-a <ActionPackageDownloadPath>` and update the version field in the manifest.
 Ensure that the most recent version number is greater than the previous version number.

-    Run the below command to download new Teams app file with the incorporated changes.
+    Run the following w command to download new Teams app file with the incorporated changes.

 		upload-action-package -z <ActionPackageZipPath>